 Compared to conventional color pigments, which have average platelet diameters of 0.1 to 1 mm and therefore absorb only a fraction of the light that hits them, effect pigments have average platelet thicknesses significantly above the wavelength of visible light.
 As a result, they reflect most of the light that hits them like lots of tiny mirrors, creating the desired effect.

-Depending on the manufacturing process and the type of effect pigment, different types of color effects can be achieved by varying the layer thicknesses and their composition.
+effect pigment, different types of color effects can be achieved by varying the layer thicknesses and their composition.
 For example, silver metal effect pigments based on mica can be produced in various colors such as gold or blue by changing the layer thickness.
 In contrast, alumina pigments based on aluminium oxide are only available in a very limited range of colors such as white or silver because they have absorbing elements that change the color.